toammann/BC2_VolCtrl/README.md

 If the user sends another`volup/voldown` request while the potentiometer is still turning the timer gets reset and the inc duration time start from the beginning.
 This prevents the motor from stopping when the user holds a key down.

 However this behavior assumes that the update rate of the remote control is faster than the time specified by the increment duration.
 If this is not the case the motor movement won´t be continuous when the user holds down a volume control button.
 By default the increment duration is set to 150ms.
 With this value I found the volume step resolution to be sufficiently small.
-The update rate of all tested remotes were faster than 1/150ms.
+The update rates of all tested remotes were faster than 1/150ms.
 I measured  approx. 1/115ms update rate on my remotes.

 ![loewe_update_rate](pics/loewe_ir_cmd_timing.PNG)